Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-It is worth mentioning that there is no a consensus in the literature regarding the boundary conditions~\cite{zhu2011predictor}.
-The main contentious issue is that some proposes to impose a boundary condition at $v=0$ if the Feller-condition is disregarded, see for instance~\cite{Winkler01,chen14haf,Ikonen08}.
-From the computational standpoint, when the parameters $\kappa,$ $\sigma$ and $\theta$ of the squared-root process $v_t$ are not chosen according to condition $2\kappa\theta\geq\sigma^2,$ $v_t$ can become zero for some points in time.
-Thereby, an appropriate boundary condition at $v=0$ is required to solve Heston's diffusion-convection-reaction equation (\ref{convdiff_x}).
-On the other hand, from the financial standpoint, the Feller condition is not violated; therefore, some discuss that it suffices to define a boundary condition at $x_{\text{min}},$ $x_{\text{max}}$ and $v_{\text{max}}$.
-In that case, PDE (\ref{convdiff_x}) is subject to an outflow boundary at $v=0,$ see e.g. \cite{Heston01041993,Hout10adi,Ballestra13}.
-The other controversy stems from the fact that one can find many different types of boundary conditions when pricing an option.
-Therefore, it is not certain at which boundary condition Heston's PDE should be used to achieve highly accurate solutions.
+There exists no a consensus in the literature regarding the boundary conditions~\cite{zhu2011predictor}.
+From the computational standpoint, when the parameters $\kappa,$ $\sigma$ and $\theta$ of the squared-root process $v_t$ are not chosen according to the Feller condition $2\kappa\theta\geq\sigma^2,$ $v_t$ can become zero for some points in time.
+In many market situations Feller condition is violated and boundary condition is imposed at $v=0$ (see for instance~\cite{chen14haf,Ikonen08,Winkler01}).
+Thereby, an appropriate boundary condition at $v=0$ is required to solve RCD equation \eqref{convdiff_x} and LCP \eqref{pdeA_American}.
+On the other hand, from the financial standpoint, the Feller condition is satisfied; therefore, only boundary conditions at $x_{\text{min}},$ $x_{\text{max}}$ and $v_{\text{max}}$ are needed.
+In this case, the RCD equation \eqref{convdiff_x} and the LCP \eqref{pdeA_American} is subject to an outflow boundary at $v=0,$ see e.g. \cite{Ballestra13,Heston93,Hout10adi}.
+Also other types of boundary conditions can be applied.
+Therefore, it is not certain at which boundary condition Heston PDE and LCP should be used to achieve highly accurate solutions.
 For a detailed discussion on boundary conditions in option pricing, we refer to~\cite{zhu2011predictor}.